elunna/hackem/hackem_changelog.md

     - Chaotic Quest:
         - has a new boss because Vecna gets his own branch in Gehennom.
-        - Acererak now guards the Staff of Withering
+        - Acererak now guards the Staff of Rot

 - [x] Imported Grund's Stronghold (appears 20-21)
     - Add a couple rows of spear traps to Grunds.